Cloud Services

 • Introduction to policies in Enterprise Marketplace: Control access to start and stop, taint and un-taint, and edit the policy.
 You can also automate order approval and denial.
 You can specify the teams and operations groups that can have access to the operations.
 Policies can draw on budgets that are created using pricing.

-Enterprise Marketplace Integrations
+Enterprise Marketplace integrations

 Enterprise Marketplace integrates with all major public, private, ITSM, orchestration, network, and utility providers.
 Catalog Admins can integrate with ServiceNow for workflow approvals and CMBD updates.
 Additionally, they can access a complete governance suite with personalization policies, provisioning policies, approval policies and budgetary control.
 The following lists show the current capabilities.